ditrix/oauth/README.md

+Hello World :)

+My name Dmitry Voloshin.
+I'm programs developers with experience more than 15 years.
+I like coding for fun and prefer study and investigate modern technologies.
+Now I study and investigate ReactJS

 Project for relize OAuth identity of Google, Facebook, Twitter

 you have run  project with https (Facebook api used only https)